We use cookies. If you agree with the terms and conditions you can continue to browse the site.

 La Sarenne, Alpe d'Huez (France)

 Yup, Alpe d'Huez again.
 Remember how we said the Tunnel was probably not the most difficult slope in this French ski resort?
 Well, la Sarenne probably is.
 In fact, it's the heart and soul of Alpe d'Huez.
-With its 16 km of continuous descent and 2,000 m of vertical drop, it's considered the longest slope in the world.
+With its 16 km of continuous descent and 2,000 m of vertical drop, it's considered the longest ski slope in the world.

 It is a ten-kilometre black run with steep slopes, while the next six kilometres are much gentler.
 It takes more than an hour to reach the end, and there are no climbs at all on the entire route.
 It's certainly the resort's biggest attraction, attracting skiers and snowboarders from all over the world for more than 30 years;